sleep-written/audit-var/README.md

     name: string;
 }

-// ...and thsi is its auditory: const auditor = new AuditArray({
+// ...and this is its auditory: const auditor = new AuditArray({
     // Every member of the array will be audited by this:
     items: new AuditObject<Reference>({